-First up: the eight basic styles of cheese – all cheeses fall into one of the following categories and understanding what each style is can help make your next cheese-buying trip anxiety-free and more enjoyable.
+All cheeses fall into one of the following categories (Often more than one) and understanding what each style is can help make your next cheese-buying trip anxiety-free and more enjoyable.

-Blue Cheeses: These cheeses have distinctive blue or green veining which is created by injecting penicillium roqueforti mold.
+Blue Cheeses: These cheeses have distinctive blue or green veining which is created by introducing penicillium roqueforti mold into the milk during the make process.
+After a short aging, the cheese wheels are pierced, allowing air to enter and activate the bacteria and the growth of the blue veining.
 This mold adds an easily recognized flavor that ranges from mild to bold and pungent.
 In Italy these cheeses are called “Gorgonzola”, in France “Bleu” or Roquefort – a protected name and style and in Britain and the US “Blue”.

 Hard/Firm Cheeses: This is a broad category that covers cheeses that may be elastic at room temperature or are hard enough to grate like a Parmesan.
-Most of the Beemster Premium Goudas fall into this category as do most Cheddars, Swiss-style and Gruyere-style cheeses.
+Some of the Beemster Premium Goudas fall into this category as do many Cheddars, Swiss-style and Gruyere-style cheeses.

 Natural Rind Cheeses: These are cheeses that develop a natural rind during the aging process without the addition of molds and without washing of the rind.
 Because they age over several weeks, many of these cheeses are made using raw milk.
 Many “Tomme” style cheese including Tomme de Savoie are in this category.
 The rind is usually edible but not necessarily tasty and is often gritty – try a nibble before going full steam ahead with the rind.

 Other cheeses in this category include Mimolette, Cantalet, Brillat Savarin, Garroxta,English Stilton (also a blue),Shropshire Blue (another blue), Testun and St. Nectaire.